rust-lang/book/nostarch/chapter20.md

 #### Using extern Functions to Call External Code

-Sometimes, your Rust code might need to interact with code written in another language.
-For this, Rust has the keyword `extern` that facilitates the creation and use of a *Foreign Function Interface (FFI)*.
-An FFI is a way for a programming language to define functions and enable a different (foreign) programming language to call those functions.
+Sometimes your Rust code might need to interact with code written in another language.
+For this, Rust has the keyword `extern` that facilitates the creation and use of a *Foreign Function Interface (FFI)*, which is a way for a programming language to define functions and enable a different (foreign) programming language to call those functions.

 Listing 20-8 demonstrates how to set up an integration with the `abs` function from the C standard library.
-Functions declared within `extern` blocks are usually unsafe to call from Rust code, so they must also be marked `unsafe`.
+Functions declared within `extern` blocks are generally unsafe to call from Rust code, so `extern` blocks must also be marked `unsafe`.
 The reason is that other languages don’t enforce Rust’s rules and guarantees, and Rust can’t check them, so responsibility falls on the programmer to ensure safety.

 src/main.rs